-Ms. Bedoll holds a B.S. in Evolutionary Ecology and a B.A. in Animal Behavior from the Evergreen State College.
-She is currently working on an M.A. in Project Evaluation from the Michigan State University.
+Ms. Bedoll holds an MA in Project Evaluation from Michigan State University, as well as a BS in Evolutionary Ecology and a BA in Animal Behavior from Evergreen State College.

-Desared Calaku serves as the Operational Associate, Administrative Coordinator for FAIMER, supporting in the marketing and development of several projects within FAIMER.
-Mr. Calaku has experience in areas such as curating marketing plans, managing company social media on all major platforms and developing communication and public relations materials.
+Desared Calaku serves as the Technical Associate, Data Integrity and Stakeholder Content Manager for FAIMER, supporting in the marketing and development of several projects within FAIMER.
+Mr. Calaku has experience in areas such as curating marketing plans, managing company social media on all major platforms, and developing communication and public relations materials.

-Mr. Calaku holds a B.A. from Drexel University in Public Relations and Marketing.
-He originally joined FAIMER in April of 2018 as part of the Drexel University Co-op Program.
-During this time he served as a program coordinator and assisted with several administrative and FAIMER database projects.
+Mr. Calaku holds a BA from Drexel University in Public Relations and Marketing and an MBA from La Salle University.
+He originally joined FAIMER in April 2018 as part of the Drexel University Co-op Program.
+During this time, he served as a program coordinator and assisted with several administrative and FAIMER database projects.

-As Chief of Staff for FAIMER, Ms. Dutka is responsible for FAIMER project management, resource allocations, and day-to-day support of the FAIMER President.
+As Senior Director, Operational and Resource Management for FAIMER, Ms. Dutka is responsible for FAIMER project management, resource allocations, and day-to-day support of the FAIMER President.

 Ms. Dutka joined the FAIMER staff in 2018 as the Director of Development.
-In addition to her responsibilities as Chief of Staff, she continues to lead the efforts to secure funding for all FAIMER projects.
+In addition to her responsibilities as Senior Director, Operational and Resource Management, she continues to lead the efforts to secure funding for all FAIMER projects.
 Prior to joining FAIMER, Ms. Dutka served as the Senior Director for Philanthropic Marketing for Temple University Health Systems and Fox Chase Cancer Center.

-Ryan Emery supports FAIMER senior associates and FAIMER Global faculty in delivery of health professions curriculum by enhancing the online learning experience through engaging learning design and innovative learning technology.
+Ryan Emery supports FAIMER senior directors and FAIMER Global faculty in the delivery of health professions curriculum by enhancing the online learning experience through engaging learning design and innovative learning technology.
 Mr. Emery leads the administration of FAIMER’s learning management system for educational programs.

 Prior to joining FAIMER, Mr. Emery worked for The American College of Financial Services, where he led and managed online learning solutions.